chipsalliance/firrtl-spec/spec.md

 The probed expression must be a static reference.

 See [@sec:probe-types;@sec:probe] for more details on probe references and their use.

-# Width Inference

-For all circuit components declared with unspecified widths, the FIRRTL compiler will infer the minimum possible width that maintains the legality of all its incoming connections.
-If a circuit component has no incoming connections, and the width is unspecified, then an error is thrown to indicate that the width could not be inferred.

-For module input ports with unspecified widths, the inferred width is the minimum possible width that maintains the legality of all incoming connections to all instantiations of the module.

-The width of a ground-typed multiplexer expression is the maximum of its two corresponding input widths.
-For multiplexing aggregate-typed expressions, the resulting widths of each leaf sub-element is the maximum of its corresponding two input leaf sub-element widths.

-The width of each primitive operation is detailed in [@sec:primitive-operations].

-The width of constant integer expressions is detailed in their respective sections.

 # Namespaces